 Here are the benefits of zirconia crowns:

 This material is also more suitable for patients who may grind their teeth.
-If you are looking for a tough crown for back teeth, zirconia makes an excellent option.
-The good thing is zirconia is ceramic and therefore resembles natural teeth color.
+If you are looking for a tough crown for back teeth, zirconia is an excellent option.
+The good thing about zirconia is that it is ceramic and therefore resembles natural teeth color.
 This makes it more popular than crowns made of metal in the back of the mouth.